Hadhramaut: Demographics

 The Qaba'il (القبائل) or tribesmen, as in the rest of Arabia, are the predominant class in the population.
 All the adults carry arms.
 Some of the tribes have settled towns and villages, others live a bedouin life, keeping however within the territory which is recognised as belonging to the tribe.
 They are divided into sections or families, each headed by a chief while the head of the tribe is called the muqaddam or sultan.
 He is the leader in peace and in war, but the tribesmen are not his subjects; he can only rule with their support.
 Historically, the most powerful tribes in Hadhramaut was the Qu’aiti, a branch of the Yafa'a tribe.
 Originally invited by the Sada to protect the settled districts against the marauding tribes, they established themselves as rulers of the country, and possessed the coastal districts with the towns of Mukalla and Shihr as well as Shibam in the interior.
 The family had accumulated great wealth and was in the service of the Nizam of Hyderabad in India as commander of the Arab levy composed of his tribesmen.

 The townsmen are the free inhabitants of the towns and villages as distinguished from the Sada and the tribesmen; they do not carry arms, but are the working members of the community, merchants, artificers, cultivators, and servants and are entirely dependent on the tribes and chiefs under whose protection they live.
-The servile class contains a large African element, brought over formerly when the slave trade nourished on this coast; as all Islamic countries they are well treated, and often rise to positions of trust.
+The servile class contains a large African element, brought over formerly when the slave trade nourished on this coast.